ashish-brahma/KartStopper/README.md

 ### Contributing

 Contributions are welcome.
-Please connect with [@ashish-brahma](https://github.com/ashish-brahma) to discuss further.
+Please connect with [@ashish-brahma](https://github.com/ashish-brahma) to discuss your ideas and inputs.
 <br/><br/>

 ### License